getsentry/opentelemetry-collector-contrib/exporter/sentryexporter/docs/transformation.md

 | Span.EndTimestamp   | span.EndTime                            |                                                                                                                   |
 | Span.Status         | Span.Status                             |                                                                                                                   |

-As can be seen by the table above, the Otel span and Sentry spans map one to one fairly reasonably.
+As can be seen by the table above, the Otel span and Sentry span map fairly reasonably.
 Currently the OpenTelemtry `Span.Link` and `Span.TraceState` are not used when constructing a `SentrySpan`

 ## Transactions

 In order to injest spans into Sentry, they must be sorted into transactions, which is made up of a root span and it's corresponding child spans, along with useful metadata.

-As we can only ingest transactions, long running traces maybe split up into different transactions.
+Long running traces may be split up into different transactions.
 This will still appear as a single trace in the Sentry UI.

 ### Implementation